hiltontj/tylermcginnis-github-battle/README.md

 ## Launching Application

-You can run either in development using:
+You can run a `webpack-dev-server` using:
 ```
 npm run start
 ```